 What is an orbital sander?

 An orbital sander is a high-technology gadget that has changed the way we sand metals, wood or plastic.
-Also known as finishing sanders this tool is used for small stock removal from the wood pieces in the final (finishing) stage or production.
-This tool is very easy to control with one hand, thanks to its lightweight and smooth functioning.
+Also known as a finishing sander this tool is used for small stock removal from the wood pieces in the final (finishing) stage or production.
+This tool is very easy to control with one hand, thanks to its lightweight and small dimensions.

-The square sheet that comes in contact with the wood, moves in small circular motions removing extra load from the surface.
+The square/rectangular sheet that comes in contact with the wood, moves in small circular motions removing the stock from the surface.

-Orbital sanders have been so far claimed as the easiest to use & maintain tool.
-They do come in varieties and are categorized on the basis of their sheet’s size.
+Orbital sanders have been so far claimed as the easiest to use & maintain tools.
+They do come in varieties and are categorized based on their sheet’s size.

 - 1/4 sheet